fdobad/doctest/docs/readme_user.md

 This tab enables running the cell2fire simulator, showing its "live" output on the text area provided by the dialog.
 Providing:
     - 'Run' : starts the process
     - 'Terminate' and 'Kill' : two level of priority for aborting the process while it runs.
-    - '[dev]' advanced run that can override the creation of the Instance_timestamp folder, used in conjunction
+    - '[dev]' advanced run that can override the creation of the Instance_timestamp folder, used in conjunction with the [developer dialog](readme_dev.md)

 A typical run outpus:

     ```
     Starting run process --nthreads 7 ... # this is the python calling argument
     workdir # this is where te c++ simulator is located